 Impressive Facts About Alligator Gars

 Apart from its size, there are several other facts that make the alligator gar a unique species.
-Here are 8 impressive facts about alligator gars.
+Here are eight impressive features about alligator gars.

 Alligator gars were once unfairly considered trash fish.
-The state and federal authorities tagged them as nuisances, and this was because they preyed on gamefish.
+The state and federal authorities tagged them as nuisances because they preyed on gamefish.
 Fishermen slaughtered them in mass numbers, believing they were doing good and saving the ecosystem.

-Luckily, in 1992, PBS affiliate KUHT channel 8 presented a documentary titled “The Alligator Gar: Predator or Prey?”
+Luckily, in 1992, PBS affiliate KUHT in Houston, Texas, presented a documentary titled “The Alligator Gar: Predator or Prey?”
 This program greatly helped to change public perception of this species and earn them state protection.
-It took another few years for states to begin restoration processes.
+It took another few years for other states to begin restoration processes.

 Top Predators and Opportunistic Feeders